NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: The proposed NACHOS

 where $x_i$ is the backbone $x$ up to the $i^{th}$ exit and $EEC_i$ is the $i^{th}$ EEC.

 The basic design of these EECs is a sequence of ReLU activation functions and Convolutional layers followed by a flattening operation and a Fully-Connected layer~\cite{pomponieenn}.

 The placement of the EECs is given by sampling from $\Omega_{\theta}$ a binary encoding configuration $\theta$ of length $\overline{B}-1$ being $\overline{B}$ a user-defined parameter representing the maximum number of EECs, distributed along the backbone equidistantly and including the final classifier.
+The uniform placement ensures that the computational complexity is distributed uniformly along the backbone since the layers have similar computational complexity.
 For instance, with $\overline{B}=5$, a sample $\theta=[1,0,1,0]$ extracted from $\Omega_{\theta}$ means that EECs are placed at $1/5$ and $3/5$ of the backbone.

-The steps of the placement of the EECs along the backbone are shown in Algorithm~\ref{alg:ofaadapter}.
+The steps of the placement of the EECs along the backbone are shown in Algorithm \ref{alg:ofaadapter}, while the process is visually depicted in Figure \ref{fig:ofa_eenn}.
+In this Algorithm, the EECs are placed along the backbone $x$ according to the configuration $\theta$ (Line 2).
+The vector of computational costs $\gamma$ is computed on $x$ and EECs (Line 3).
+In the \textit{For} statement each EEC is scanned and the condition $\gamma_i \le \gamma_{i+1}$ is checked (Lines 5-9).
+The last exit is the only one fixed a priori (i.e., basic design by default).
+If an EEC violates this condition, a \textit{Max Pooling} layer is added through the operator AddMaxPooling$(\cdot)$, where the window of the \textit{Max Pooling} layer is the minimum s.t. this EEC satisfies the condition.
+Finally, the designed EECs are attached to the backbone leading to the creation of an EENN (Line 10) and the EENN is added to $\Omega_{\widetilde{x}}$ (Line 11).

 Other works propose an alternative condition to handle the complexity of the EECs~\cite{scardapane_why_2020}~\cite{baccarelli_optimized_2020}.
 This is applied after training when thresholds and percentage of samples exiting every EEC are known.
 Differently, our criterion is applied before training and is agnostic of the thresholds and exit ratios.